 You’ll also find an array of Greek beer and wine in the outdoor Taverna bar, which features large projection screens showing all of the weekend’s major football, baseball, and soccer games.
 Rain or shine, under the giant white tent at the Greek Festival will be THE place to cheer on your favorite local team.

-There are also Greek t-shirts, souvenirs, soaps, books on topics ranging from ancient to modern Greece.
+In-between noshes, shop for Greek t-shirts, souvenirs, soaps, books on topics ranging from ancient to modern Greece.
 St. Demetrio’s Church Bookstore offers a large collection of books and literature on the Orthodox faith as well as icons, CD’s, and incense.
-A special attraction is the a rummage sale–unique collectibles and fascinating finds.
+A special attraction is the rummage sale with unique collectibles and fascinating finds.

-St. Demetrios Church is pleased to offer Church Tours for those wishing to view the beautiful sanctuary and learn more about the Orthodox faith.
-Docent-led tours last approximately 30-45 minutes and consist of a presentation on the history of Orthodox Christianity and St. Demetrios, followed by a question and answer period with the tour guide.
+Docent-led Church Tours of the beautiful sanctuary is also an opportunity to learn more about the Orthodox faith.
+Tours last approximately 30-45 minutes and consist of a presentation on the history of Orthodox Christianity and St. Demetrios, followed by a question-and-answer period with the tour guide.

 Before you head home, be sure to stop by the Greek Deli to stock up on Greek pantry staples like cheeses, olives, breads, spices, beans, and pastries.
 For more inspiration, be sure to pick up a copy of their cookbook, “Greek Cooking in An American Kitchen”, which features traditional recipes collected and preserved by members of the St. Demetrios Church community.

 Where: St. Demetrios Greek Orthodox Church is the Montlake neighborhood in central Seattle, 2100 Boyer Ave East, Seattle, WA 98112.